University of Central Florida- MS Statistical Computing

 Research interest(s): Biomechanical basis of sprint acceleration performance as well as a masters thesis exploring the role of upper extremity motion in sprinting.

 Current research fellowship: I am working on Project Intensity with Jill Allor and Stephanie Al Otaiba, developing reading curriculum for students with intellectual disabilities.
 My role with this grant is project coordinator.

 Professional experience: Years of experience in the performance coaching realm at the collegiate and collegiate prep levels, as well as in the private sector.
 Through these avenues, Lance has connected with a variety of high-level talented athletes, serving as a consultant to Olympic gold medalist English Gardner, Nigel The Freeze Talton, and others.

-Teachers College, Columbia University- Master of Arts in Education Policy
+Teachers College, Columbia University- MA Education Policy

-Texas A&M University- Bachelor of Science in Political Science
+Texas A&M University- BS Political Science

 Indiana University- MPA Policy Analysis

 Research interest(s): Intersectionality, equity, and access issues amongst Black students and student-athletes at predominately white institutions (PWIs).

 Current research fellowship: Mustang Fellowship: Recognizes Ph.D. students who show great promise for academic success and potential to enhance graduate program diversity at SMU.

 Professional experience: Prior to SMU, Rashard played professional football for the Chicago Bears and worked in collegiate athletics as student-athlete development and support.
 He is currently working for Guild Education as a Student Success Coach.